Sabinarob/donutshopstripe/README.md

 ### Getting Started

 - clone this repo locally by clicking on "Clone or Download"
-- from a terminal, cd into the project folder `cd donut-shop-sabina-stripe`
+- from a terminal, cd into the project folder `cd donutshopstripe`
 - install the dependencies stripe-js and react-stripe-js `npm install @stripe/stripe-js @stripe/react-stripe-js`
 - start running! `npm run dev`